tgalopin/html-sanitizer/README.md

 html-sanitizer is a library aiming at handling, cleaning and sanitizing HTML sent by external users (who you cannot trust), allowing you to store it and display it safely.
-It has sensible defaults to provide a great developer experience while still being entierely configurable.
+It has sensible defaults to provide a great developer experience while still being entirely configurable.

 Internally, the sanitizer has a deep understanding of HTML: it parses the input and create a tree of DOMNode objects, which it uses to keep only the safe elements from the content.
 By using this technique, it is safe (it works with a strict whitelist), fast and easily extensible.

-It also provides useful features such as the possibility to tranform images URLs to HTTPS, or to add a `target="_blank"` attribute on all the links to external websites.
+It also provides useful features such as the possibility to transform images URLs to HTTPS, or to add a `target="_blank"` attribute on all the links to external websites.

 - [Installation](#installation)